 Are you tired and falling behind struggling to fit in all your workouts on a busy schedule?
 One of the biggest challenges we face in coaching busy triathletes (especially coaching Ironman triathletes) is figuring out how to set up a training plan that will get the athlete ready for their race (often Ironman) but that leaves then time to succeed at work and to enjoy their family (while also letting them sleep and maintain a strong foundation for adaptation).

 Here at TriForce we sometimes find that training less (but smarter) will transform a busy athlete from tired and overwhelmed to confident, on top of things and in the flow with life (and make them faster in the process!)
-But even triathletes on a minimal training plan want to hit 3 bikes, 3 runs and 2-3 swims per week if they want to be fast.
+But even triathletes on a minimalist training plan want to hit 3 bikes, 3 runs and 2-3 swims per week if they want to be fast.
 This article talks about a time effective way to knock out 2 of those weekly workouts– the tempo brick run– a 20 minute workout with a big training impact. (and it’s sort of fun too!)

 The tempo brick run will have you ready to fly on race day even if a weird injury forces you to race in mandals.